grimme-lab/xtb_docs/source/gfnff.rst

 Theoretical background
 =================================

-The latest progress in the field of semi empirical methods, regarding the evolution of GFN1, GFN2 and GFN0-xTB, inspired the development of a generic force-field.
+The latest progress in the field of semi-empirical methods, regarding the evolution of GFN1, GFN2 and GFN0-xTB, inspired the development of a generic force-field.
 The main focus of this GFN force-field (GFN-FF) is directed towards the description of bio-macromolecular systems such as (metallo-) proteins, supramolecular assemblies and metal-organic frameworks.
-It is intended for the usage as a versatile tool for drug design in life sciences and structure screening in various fields of chemistry.
+It is intended for usage as a versatile tool for drug design in life sciences and structure screening in various fields of chemistry.
-Therefore, GFN-FF introduces an approximation to the remaining quantum mechanics in GFN0-xTB by replacing the extended Hückel theory by molecular mechanical bond strech, bond angle angle and torsion angle terms for the description of covalent bonds.
+Therefore, GFN-FF introduces an approximation to the remaining quantum mechanics in GFN0-xTB by replacing the extended Hückel theory with molecular mechanical bond stretch, bond angle angle and torsion angle terms for the description of covalent bonds.
 To remain accurate in the description of conjugated systems, GFN-FF retains an iterative Hückel scheme for a selected set of atoms.
-The resulting bond orders obtained by a Hückel calculation have an influence on force constants and energy relevant parameters of the system.
+The resulting bond orders obtained by a Hückel calculation have an influence on force constants and energy-relevant parameters of the system.
 To yield accurate results the FF parameters are fitted to reproduce B97-3c minimum geometries and frequencies.
-Thereby a strictly global and element specific parameter strategy is applied and no element pair specific parameters are employed.
+Thereby a strictly global and element-specific parameter strategy is applied and no element pair-specific parameters are employed.
 Special attention is paid to the simple application.
 As input only Cartesian coordinates and elemental composition are required from which fully automatically all potential energy terms are constructed.
 The total GFN-FF energy expression is given by